90762 Fürth

 Discover Fürth's green oases by train.
-This tour takes you through idyllic parks and natural river meadows in the floodplain landscape along the rivers Pegnitz and Rednitz.
+This tour takes you through idyllic parks and unspoilt river meadows in the floodplain landscape along the Pegnitz and Rednitz rivers.

 Fürth